 wisdom | waste + plastics

-(which is literally every species on earth - including humans).
+(every species on earth - including humans).

 WHY WE DO THIS